rschristopher/ischristtrue.com/src/truth.md

  [Camus](https://en.wikipedia.org/wiki/Albert_Camus)
  and
  [Foucault](https://en.wikipedia.org/wiki/Michel_Foucault)
- if you had the temprament for it.
+ if you have the temprament for it.
-And now all you know is that
- the mere concept of
- objective truth doesn't
- actually exist or at least
+And now, after a lot of reading, all you know is that the mere concept of objective truth doesn't actually exist or at least